Navy Pier: In popular culture

 The halls were used to represent Atlantic City, New Jersey, in the 1986 movie The Color of Money for the 9-Ball Championship.

+In both Raw Deal and Cooley High, the pier was used as a location for car chases.

+The fourth season finale of T. J. Hooker, titled "The Chicago Connection", featured a scene in front of the then-abandoned pier.

 In the film Divergent, the pier and Ferris wheel are shown abandoned and decayed in a future Chicago and it is stated that they were abandoned by choice a long time before.
 The Dauntless members play capture the flag in the park.
 Tris and Four climb the Ferris wheel to spot the opposing team.
 In the book, the opposing team hides the flag in a park near Navy Pier, while in the film version, the flag is hidden in a tower of the Chicago Children's Museum building.

 In the video game NASCAR 09, the pier is featured as a fictional race track.

-The album/DVD A Long Day's Night by Blue Oyster Cult was recorded live at Navy Pier/Skyline Stage on June 21, 2002.
+The album/DVD A Long Day's Night by Blue Öyster Cult was recorded live at Navy Pier/Skyline Stage on June 21, 2002.